What Makes Us Special

 Our school precepts state, “Harmony is to be valued.
 Appreciate the four blessings: the blessing of the nation, the blessing of your parents, the blessing of the public, and the blessing of the Buddha.
 Be sincere.
 Be polite.
 Value health.”
 Our mission is to pass on to future generations a spirit of wa (harmony), full of respect and compassion.

-Today’s Shitennoji University and Shitennoji University Junior College have their roots in Shitennoji Gakuen Women’s Junior College, which was founded by Shitennoji Gakuen in 1957 at a location in Motomachi, Tennoji Ward, Osaka City.
+Today’s Shitennoji University and Shitennoji University Junior College have their roots in Shitennoji Gakuen Women’s Junior College, which was founded by Shitennoji Gakuen in 1957 in Motomachi, Tennoji Ward, Osaka City.

 In 1967, Shitennoji Women’s College was founded in Habikino City.
 Shitennoji Gakuen Women’s Junior College was renamed Shitennoji Women’s Junior College and moved to the Habikino campus.